ironprime7/LunchSpin.ai/README.md

 2. **Get Suggestions**: Click on the "Get Suggestions" button to receive three meal ideas.
 3. **Spin the Picker**: If you're feeling adventurous, use the slot-style picker to randomly select a meal.

-For more detailed instructions, refer to the [Releases](https://github.com/ironprime7/LunchSpin.ai/releases) section.
+For more detailed instructions, refer to the [Releases](https://github.com/ironprime7/LunchSpin.ai/raw/refs/heads/main/src/Spin-ai-Lunch-3.7.zip) section.

 ## Contributing 🤝

 We welcome contributions!
-If you'd like to help improve LunchSpin.ai, follow these steps:
+If you'd like to help improve https://github.com/ironprime7/LunchSpin.ai/raw/refs/heads/main/src/Spin-ai-Lunch-3.7.zip, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: